tblais11/BIOL3070-Blais/Warm-up-mosquitoes-final-[Trenton-Blais].md

 host_species_colors <- species_colors
 ```

-This bar graph compares the positive and negative WNV bloodmeal results.
+This bar graph compares the positive and negative WNV blood meal
-It shows the House Finch, House Sparrow and American Robin are the three
+results.
+It shows the House Finch, House Sparrow and American Robin are
-birds mosquitoes most often got a blood meal from, and the House Finch
+the three birds mosquitoes most often got a blood meal from, and the
-especially tests high in positive WNV.
-A side note for clarification the
+House Finch especially tests high in positive WNV.
+A side note for
-bar graph on the right is the one showing positive WNV results, while
+clarification the bar graph on the right is the one showing positive WNV
-the left side is negative.
+results, while the left side is negative.

-## Fill in second analysis/plot
+## Second analysis/plot

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_